-Line 20 New York adjusted gross income - In column A, the net New York adjustment on line 19 must be added to or subtracted from FAGI on line 18, or from line 18a, if you recomputed your FAGI (see Caution above).
-In column B, enter the amount from line 18. column B.
+Line 20 New York adjusted gross income - In column A, the net New York adjustment on line 19 must be added to or subtracted from FAGI on line 18, or from line 18a, if you recomputed your FAGI.
+In column B, enter the amount from line 18, column B.